 To support the implementation of the WDB’s strategy a set of WDB Policies is in place which are followed by the service provider and staff.
-An MIS department monitors program participant activities and to document eligibility, services that are received, placement into employment and other achievements such as credentials and occupational skill certifications.
+The QA department monitors program participant activities and to document eligibility, services that are received, placement into employment and other achievements such as credentials and occupational skill certifications.
 The State Indiana Career Connect (ICC) system is used for tracking and reporting.
 Additional local tracking systems are used for management and reporting.
-The MIS department has responsibilities for these systems.
+The QA department has responsibilities for these systems.
 Service providers have written operating procedures in place to implement the WDBs policies.
 Monthly outcome reports are provided to staff and WDB Committees to monitor program progress compared to established goals to insure a satisfactory performance trend.
 Business services data to measure the level of business engagement is collected and reported monthly.
 The data is collected for eight factors established by the WDB including business use of the offices, staffing agency office use, office use for initial employment application, prescreening of candidates, work experience/work based learning sites, sector partnership training, master agreements for On the job Training(OJT), and employers hiring persons for OJT.
 The Region 5 WDB has policies to guide the priority, eligibility and appropriateness of those enrolled into WIOA and to guide the several services and activities that are provided to each enrollee (participant).
-Policies include Definition of Self Sufficiency, Employer Based On-the-Job Training (OJT), Youth Program/Services, Veterans Priority of Service, Equal Opportunity and Nondiscrimination, Eligibility Determination, WIOA Individual Training Accounts (ITA), Adult/Dislocated Worker Supportive Services, Adult Priority of Services, Service Delivery (Customer Flow/Services), Co-Enrollment/Common Exit, and Re-Employment Services and Eligibility Assessment (RESEA).
-Three are also WDB Procedures for Follow-Up/Extended Case Management and Adult/Dislocated Worker/Youth Work Experience.
+Policies include Definition of Self Sufficiency, Employer Based On-the-Job Training (OJT), Youth Program/Services, Veterans Priority of Service, Equal Opportunity and Nondiscrimination, Eligibility Determination, WIOA Individual Training Accounts (ITA), Adult/Dislocated Worker Supportive Services, Adult Priority of Services, Service Delivery (Customer Flow/Services), and Co-Enrollment/Common Exit,).
+There are also WDB Procedures for Follow-Up/Extended Case Management and Adult/Dislocated Worker/Youth Work Experience.
 Within the Service Provider contracts there are provisions regarding delivery of Business Services that promote the connection of WorkOne services and the individuals being trained to the employer community.
 Training investments are targeted to high growth sectors which produce the greatest likelihood of economic success for individuals.
 Service Provider Contract provisions for the delivery of Career Services ensure that the broadest range of available resources are accessed to support participants success.
 These policies and provisions together with the monthly reports of actual outcomes compared to those planned enables the WDB to monitor and correct as needed the achievement of the plan goals.